yelon-L/chrome-extension-debug-mcp/README.md

 - Set viewport size and device emulation
 - Extract text and attributes from elements

+### Tab Management
+- List all open tabs with their IDs and URLs
+- Open new tabs with specified URLs
+- Close tabs by ID
+- Switch between tabs
+- Track and manage multiple tab states

 ### Debugging Capabilities
 - Remote debugging via Chrome DevTools Protocol (CDP)
 - Console log capture and monitoring